microsoft/rural-crowdsourcing-toolkit/README.md

 ## Code Organization

-The code is split between three folders: `db-schema`, `server`, and `client`.
+The code is split between two folders: `server`, and `client`.

+The `server` folder in turn contains four components: `backend` is the main server built on top of nodejs, `frontend` is a react webapp that allows admins and work requestors to interact with the main server, and `box` is the box server built on top of nodejs.
 The `db-schema` folder contains the specification of the database schema that will be used across all components of the platform.
 This component contains parsers and generators for database initializers, type specification files, and API related files.

-The `server` folder in turn contains three components: `backend` is the main server built on top of nodejs, `frontend` is a react webapp that allows admins and work requestors to interact with the main server, and `box` is the box server built on top of nodejs.

 The `client` folder contains the Android app that allows workers to interact with the platform.